vibhakamath23/Machine-Learning-for-Medical-Applications-Drug-Food-and-Drug-Drug-Interaction-Prediction-/README.md

 - Loads the PyTDC DrugBank DDI dataset via `tdc.multi_pred.DDI` and prints the train/val/test split sizes and a sample of drug pairs
 - Loads the Kaggle drug-food interaction JSON dataset and displays sample records and food interaction text
 - Visualizes basic dataset statistics: class distributions, drug count, text length distributions
-- Confirms SMILES strings can be parsed by RDKit and converted to molecular graphs

 **Run this if:** you want to verify dataset access before committing to the longer training runs in Notebooks 1 and 2.